Shaun White lands historic third gold

 But as the last man down he responded in emphatic fashion with a run he had never unveiled before to become the most successful Olympic snowboarder of all time.

-"I'm sure you can tell by my reactions at the bottom of the pipe, but this meant the world to me, and my family, and my team," he said afterwards, apologizing for letting the US flag trail on the snow during his celebrations.
+"I'm sure you can tell by my reactions at the bottom of the pipe, but this meant the world to me, and my family, and my team," said White, who has also won multiple X Games gold medals in snowboarding and skateboarding since turning pro as a 13-year-old.

 "Here doing it for USA again, not only to be an Olympian again, but to be a gold medalist again is unreal.